mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 42 | May 12 2020 | Tuesday
+Today I continued with the deep learning specialization part five Sequence Models completed the first module and its quizzes and assignments.

 ## Day 41 | May 11 2020 | Monday
 Today I started deep learning specialization part five Sequence models and started its first module.
 - Motivation for sequence models.